Minimum Age Required as on 31 March of the year of Admission.

 No outside books, periodicals, pictures or newspapers shall be brought into the school without prior permission.

 Distribution of any kind of literature or media of any kind amongst students or staff is strictly prohibited.

 No Mobile phone/cellular phone/ smart watch/ wireless communication device (with or without SIM) is permitted in school under any circumstances, including events organised by school beyond the school premises.

-WARNING: It is hereby warned that with reference to above, if the items mentioned therein are brought to school/ event of school / Knowingly / Unknowingly / by mistake, these be deposited before the start of school event with NO ONE ELSE BUT THE HEADMASTER.
+WARNING: It is hereby warned that with reference to above, if the items mentioned therein are brought to school/ event of school / Knowingly / Unknowingly / by mistake, these be deposited before the start of school event with NO ONE ELSE BUT THE PRINCIPAL.
 No excuse / explanation will be accepted including "Have asked / Informed so and so teacher.”